FrankLawrence/Obsidian-Vault/Computer Programming/Information Management for CS/Information Management Study Instructions.md

 	- Which techniques can be used to gain familiarity with current or future information systems?
 	- What does a feasibility report consist of?
 - For Chapter 15, you should particularly understand the main activities performed during the implementation phase of a systems project – not only coding but also testing, hardware installation, and training.
+# Lecture 04 - Study instructions
+**Modeling Business Processes – A Petri net-Oriented Approach, Wil van der Aalst and Christian Stahl (2013)**

+## Essential:
+-  Chapter 1 – Information Systems: Introduction and Concepts:
+	- Section 1.4
+	- Section 1.5
+## Background material (read):
+-  Chapter 1 – Information Systems: Introduction and Concepts:
+	- Introduction
+	- Section 1.1
+	- Section 1.2
+	- Section 1.3
+-  Chapter 2 – Business Processes and Information Systems
+	- Completely (Section 2.1 – 2.7)
+## Study advice:
+- The recommended way of mastering this part of the course is to study the parts of the book mentioned above before the start of the first seminar.
+- For chapter 1, see if you can follow the logic of the arguments, make sure you understand the various definitions (e.g. the definition of a transition system) and make the in-line exercises (1.2 – 1.8).
+You can see if you have understood the content by checking the solutions to these exercises.
+- The introductory text of Chapter 1 (introduction, Section 1.1, Section 1.2, and Section 1.3) provide a background for the mandatory material.
+You may notice the resemblances with various of the concepts you learned in the first part of the course, i.e. the book by Curtis and Cobham.
+This makes sense, of course.
+It is recommended to read these parts so you have a better understanding of the context that is assumed in the book by Van der Aalst and Stahl, for example when explaining Table 1.3 (p.33).
+- Regarding Chapter 2, but it’s highly recommended to at least once read this chapter carefully.
+This chapter contains the main arguments why it is so important to study, analyze, and model business processes in the context of information system development.
+# Lecture 05 - Study instructions
+**Modeling Business Processes – A Petri net-Oriented Approach, Wil van der Aalst and Christian Stahl (2013)**

+## Essential:
+-  Chapter 3 – Basic Concepts of Petri Nets (completely)
+-  Chapter 4 – Application of Petri Nets (completely)

+## Study advice:

+- These chapters are the most important chapters to study for the modeling part of the course.
+Take your time to go properly study them.
+- You will notice that Chapter 3, in particular Sections 3.3.2 (A Formal Description of the Behavior of Petri Nets) and 3.4 (Representing Petri Nets as Transition Systems), have a formal character, i.e. they rely on mathematics to precisely describe various notions. Ιt is very important that you try and understand them.
+So, check for yourself specifically whether you understand the Definitions 3.4 (Petri net), 3.8 (Marking), 3.9 (enabledness), 3.10 (transition firing), and 3.12 (Petri net system).
+- For Chapter 4 the most important things to focus on are:
+	- The two claims about the relation between a model and a system (Section 4.1);
+	- The different roles that a token, place, and transition can play (Section 4.2);
+	- The various modeling constructs that exist (Sections 4.3 and 4.4);
+	- The difference between the transition system that is defined by a Petri net on the one hand and the reachability graph that belongs to that Petri net (Section 4.6).
+- For the best results, try to make the in-line exercises for yourself.

 ---
 References: